-BCFSA's regulatory priorities for provincially regulated insurance companies are categorized into two main initiatives: (1) Consumer Protection and (2) Emerging Risks.
-The graphic below outlines BCFSA's anticipated regulatory priorities over the next three fiscal years.
+The graphic below outlines BCFSA's anticipated regulatory priorities for trust companies over the next three fiscal years, and identifies priorities from the previous year for which work is ongoing.
 Items in Year 1 identify the quarter in which a consultation, publication or implementation is expected to occur.
 For Years 2 and 3, the graphic notes that BCFSA anticipates doing work on the priority during the year with the specific quarter to be named later.